tcnksm/gcli/README.md

 ## Frameworks

 There are many framework (package) for buidling command line application by golang.
 For example, one of the most famous frameworks is [codegangsta/cli](https://github.com/codegangsta/cli).
 The framework helps you not writing many codes.
 But still you need to write many boilerplate code for that framework.
-And there are different way to use that framework and learning the ideal way to use is waste of time. gcli writes out with following the best practice for that framework (learn from famous tool that is built with that framework).
+And there are different ways to use that framework and learning the ideal way to use is waste of time. gcli writes out with following the best practice for that framework (learn from famous tool that is built with that framework).

 `gcli` can generate 2 types of CLI pattern.
 The one is [*sub-command pattern*](#sub-command), the other is [*flag pattern*](#flag).
 The former is flexible and you can add many behavior in one command application.
 The later is for simple application.
-You can check the all available frameworks by `list` command,
+You can check all the available frameworks by `list` command,

 ```bash
 $ gcli list